lucide-icons/lucide/packages/lucide-angular/README.md

 <i-lucide name="home" [size]="48" color="red" [strokeWidth]="1"></i-lucide>
 ```

+### Global configuration

+You can inject the `LucideIconConfig` service in your root component to globally configure the default property values as defined above.

 ### Styling using a custom CSS class

 Any extra HTML attribute is ignored, but the `class` attribute